rortan134/react-selectify/README.md

 ## Accessibility (optional)

-By default use-selectify already follows [WAI-ARIA](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html) best practices.
+By default react-selectify already follows [WAI-ARIA](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html) best practices.
 Though to ensure that drag interactions are as accessible as possible, we must consider the following aspects:

 1. Add ARIA attributes: To indicate to assistive technology users that the elements are available for selection, we can use an aria-label to each selectable element.
 This label should be descriptive and informative, indicating either the purpose of selecting that element or how to select it for screen readers.
 Additionally, we can use the aria-selected attribute to indicate when elements are selected: